UCL-ARC/mkdocs-dsh-docs/docs/index.md

-# DSH HPC Services
+# DSH Research Compute Services

-This documentation is maintained by the Data Safe Haven HPC Services team for the purpose of sharing information about our services, including user guides, service updates and account request and renewal support.
+This documentation is maintained by the Data Safe Haven (DSH) Research Compute Services team for the purpose of sharing information about our services, including user guides, service updates and account request and renewal support.

 ## Documentation